-2020 2019
+202 1 2020

 Increase Decrease Increase Decrease

 R R R R

-Impact surplus or deficit 6,495,696 (6,495,696) 5,714,480 (5,714,480)

-22.2.4 Price risk
+6 759 611 (6 759 611) 6 495 696 (6 495 696)

+20.2.4 Market price risk

-The Scheme is exposed to price risk because of investments held by the Scheme which are classified as at fair value through profit or loss or at fair value through other comprehensive income.
+Market price risk arises from fair value through profit or loss in equity securities held for partially meeting the Scheme's financial obligations.
+The Scheme is exposed to market price risk because of investments held by the Scheme which are classified as at fair value through profit or loss.
 The Scheme was not exposed to commodity risk.

-To manage its price risk arising from investments, the Scheme diversifies its portfolio.
-Diversification of the portfolio is done by the asset manager in accordance with the mandate set by the Scheme.
+To manage its market price risk arising from investments, the Scheme diversifies its portfolio.
+The Scheme's assets are managed by various asset managers on behalf of the Scheme.
+Diversification of the portfolio is done by the asset manager.
+All buy and sell decisions are measured in terms of the investment mandate of the Scheme.